bebryant/elastic_engineering_course/README.md

 1. go to `KDUMP`
   - deselect the checkbox of `Enable kdump` then select `done`
 1. Select `INSTALLATION DESTINATION`
-  - Select the disks to that you have a `black circle with white checkmark`
+  - Select the disks you are installing to, so that you have a `black circle with white checkmark`
   - check the box `I would like to make additional space available` under `Other Storage Options`
   - select `done` which will launch the `RECLAIM DISK SPACE` menu
   - select `Delete all` on the `RECLAIM DISK SPACE` menu